gogoprog/euccas.github.io/source/_posts/2017-06-26-facebook-infrastructure-streaming-video-engine-sve.md

 - Multi-dimensional flexibility is a key for making the system most useful
 - Parallel and shadow mode testing to find correctness and scalability issues before production
 - Design the ability to handle extreme products such as 360 videos
-- Trackk direct measures (latency, reliability, etc.) and indirect measures (number of videos uploaded, watch times, etc.).
+- Track direct measures (latency, reliability, etc.) and indirect measures (number of videos uploaded, watch times, etc.).
 Mapping indirect measures to direct measures could give you a good view in figuring out what you could do better next.